MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin-cerner.md

 ### Provider experience

-Healthcare providers in your organization can join virtual visits using Teams from the PowerChart portal.
+Healthcare providers in your organization can join visits using Teams from the PowerChart portal.
 The provider must navigate to the patient board where the Teams option is available.

-From there, the provider can view virtual visit information, join virtual visits, and send the meeting link.
+From there, the provider can view visit information, join visits, and send the meeting link.
 After the one-time sign-in, the provider is taken directly to the virtual appointment in Teams.

 Key features of the provider experience:

-- Providers can join virtual visits using supported browsers or the Teams app.
+- Providers can join visits using supported browsers or the Teams app.
 - Providers can use all supported Teams meeting features, including screen sharing, custom background, and recording.
-- Providers can see real-time updates of patients connecting to a virtual visit for a given appointment in PowerChart.
+- Providers can see real-time updates of patients connecting to a visit for a given appointment in PowerChart.
-- Provider information isn’t visible to patients during the virtual visit.
+- Provider information isn’t visible to patients during the visit.

 > [!NOTE]
 > Any information entered in the meeting chat that’s necessary for medical records continuity or retention purposes should be downloaded, copied, and notated by the healthcare provider.
 The chat doesn’t constitute a legal medical record or a designated record set.
 Messages from the chat are stored based on settings created by the Microsoft Teams admin.

 ### Patient experience

-The connector supports patients joining virtual visits through a link in the SMS text message.
-At the time of the appointment, patients can start a virtual visit by tapping the link in the SMS text message.
+The connector supports patients joining visits through a link in the SMS text message.
+At the time of the appointment, patients can start a visit by tapping the link in the SMS text message.

 Key features of the patient experience

-- Patients can join virtual visits from modern web browsers on desktop and [mobile without having to install the Teams app](../mobile-browser-join.md).
+- Patients can join visits from modern web browsers on desktop and [mobile without having to install the Teams app](../mobile-browser-join.md).
-- Patients can join virtual visits with a single click and no other account or sign-in is required.
+- Patients can join visits with a single click and no other account or sign-in is required.
-- Patients aren't required to create a Microsoft account or sign in to launch a virtual visit.
+- Patients aren't required to create a Microsoft account or sign in to launch a visit.
-- Patients are placed in a lobby until the provider joins the appointment and admits them to the virtual visit.
+- Patients are placed in a lobby until the provider joins the appointment and admits them to the visit.
-- Patients can test their video and microphone in the lobby before joining the virtual visit.
+- Patients can test their video and microphone in the lobby before joining the visit.

 ## Privacy and location of data